Charles James Fox: Legacy

 The Fox Club was established in London in 1790 and held the first of its Fox dinners – annual events celebrating Fox's birthday – in 1808; the last recorded dinner took place at Brooks's in 1907.
 As Charles Grey, 2nd Earl Grey asked a Newcastle-upon-Tyne Fox dinner in 1819: "What subject is there, whether of foreign or domestic interest, or that in the smallest degree affects our Constitution which does not immediately associate itself with the memory of Mr Fox?"
 Fox's name was invoked numerous times in debates by supporters of Catholic Emancipation and the Great Reform Act in the early nineteenth century.
 John Russell, 6th Duke of Bedford kept a bust of Fox in his pantheon of Whig grandees at Woburn Abbey and erected a statue of him in Bloomsbury Square.
 Sarah Siddons kept a portrait of Fox in her dressing room.
 In 1811, the Prince of Wales took the oaths of office as regent with a bust of Fox at his side.
 Whig households would collect locks of Fox's hair, books of his conflated speeches and busts in his likeness.

 The town of Foxborough, Massachusetts, was named in honour of the staunch supporter of American independence.
 Fox is remembered in his home town of Chertsey by a bust on a high plinth (pictured left), erected in 2006 in a new development by the railway station.
 Fox is also commemorated in a termly dinner held in his honour at his alma mater, Hertford College, Oxford, by students of English, history and the romance languages.

+A statue of Fox by Edward Hodges Baily was erected in Westminster Hall in 1857.